MLA Doctoral Fellowship

 Additional Instructions for Proposed Project Documentation

-- In the space provided for project abstract, furnish a summary of the proposed project and its intended results.
+- In the space provided for the project abstract, furnish a summary of the proposed project and its intended results.

 - Amplify and document in the Statement of the Proposed Research, the purpose, methodology, expected results, and plans for disseminating results.
 The description should provide the jury with information concerning your depth of knowledge in the field of the proposal and existing published literature.
 It also should illustrate how the proposed project would advance the current knowledge or practice and how it would contribute conceptually and practically to your professional competence and the well-being of the health sciences library community.